NixOS/nixos-homepage/src/content/blog/newsletters/2018_09-nixcon-2018-program-macos-1014-mojave-support-haskell-and-python-packaging-tips.md

 date: 2018-09-26
 description: |
   There is nothing impossible to them who will try.
-title: "#09 - NixCon 2018 program, macOS 10.14 Mojave support, Haskell
+title: '#09 - NixCon 2018 program, macOS 10.14 Mojave support, Haskell
-  and Python packaging tips"
+  and Python packaging tips'
 ---

 # News